A moment in my story:

-I thank God and my family, and the dozens who helped me along the way.
+I thank God and my family, my mentors (Tony Robbins, Wayne Dyer, Ed K.) and the dozens who helped me along the way.
 I share my gratitude for you every day through the work I do.
 It’s what fuels me.
 I’m forever grateful.

 If you are struggling.
 There is hope.
 At times there may seem no way out, know this: there is always a way through.

 Your greatest struggles can become your greatest triumphs.